Two Kenyans in gay sex case lose bid to outlaw anal examinations

 "The petition has no merit and is dismissed," he said in his ruling in the Kenyan port of Mombasa.

-Homosexual acts are illegal in Kenya and many other African countries.
-Rights groups have regularly condemned both those laws and the examinations.
+Rights groups have regularly condemned both the law and the use of anal examniations as a way of trying to prove that gay sex acts have taken place.

-Amnesty's regional director Muthoni Wanyeki said the court ruling was unacceptable and "also absurd as the government has no business proving or disproving consensual homosexual activity."

-New York-based Human Rights Watch has said the examinations might amount to torture under international law.
+New York-based Human Rights Watch has said such treatment might amount to torture under international law.

-On a visit to Kenya in July last year U.S. President Barack Obama equated discrimination against gays to treating people differently because of race, adding: "That's the path whereby freedoms begin to erode."

 The two men's trial for having gay sex is ongoing.